Skip to main content

 FAQ

-How many sections should an email newsletter have?
+How many sections should a weekly email newsletter have?

 Three to six sections is the practical sweet spot.
-Fewer than three can feel thin and unstructured; more than six risks overwhelming both the reader and the writer.
-Most successful newsletters anchor around a main feature, one or two shorter recurring sections, and a closing.
-Generate eight headers, then pick the four or five that feel most natural together.
+Fewer than three can feel thin; more than six risks overwhelming both reader and writer.
+Generate eight headers with this tool, then pick the four or five that feel most natural together — consistency of tone matters more than having the maximum number of sections.

-Should newsletter section headers stay the same every issue?
+Should newsletter section headers be the same every issue?

 Yes — consistency is the whole point.
-Repeating the same headers every issue trains subscribers to scan for the content they care about most.
-It also speeds up your writing process because the structure is already decided.
-Changing headers frequently signals inconsistency and makes the newsletter harder to skim.
+Repeating the same headers each issue trains subscribers to scan for the content they care about and speeds up your writing because the structure is already decided.
+Changing headers frequently makes your newsletter harder to skim and signals inconsistency.

-The best headers are short (two to four words), have a distinct personality, and hint at the type of content without being too literal.
-'The Long Read' is fine; 'Deeper Dive' is more memorable.
-Strong headers have mild intrigue or voice.
-Avoid anything that could belong to any newsletter — specificity is what makes them yours.
+The best headers are two to four words, hint at content type without being literal, and carry some personality.
+'The Rabbit Hole' is more memorable than 'Deep Dive'; 'One Big Idea' beats 'Feature Article.'
+Avoid anything that could belong to any newsletter — specificity to your editorial voice is what makes them yours.